Video – How Top College Consultants Can Help You

 TCC will help students manage this stressful process, keep track of to-do tasks and stay on schedule.
 We can also help you figure out how best to afford college, including finding sources of financial assistance and comparing financial aid award letters.

-If you have files to send us (test scores, evaluations, transcripts, etc.) you may upload them with the button below.
+If you have files to send us (test scores, evaluations, transcripts, etc.) you may upload them with the button on the Forms & Fees page.